Aesthetic professional in a pink uniform in a clinical setting, holding a

 Mole mapping is an advanced dermatological examination that uses digital dermoscopy to observe and monitor moles over time, helping to prevent melanoma through the early detection of suspicious lesions.

-Digital dermoscopy with FotoFinder Vexia allows dermatologists to observe skin details invisible to the naked eye and store images for future comparison, improving early diagnosis and reducing unnecessary surgical procedures.
+Digital dermoscopy with FotoFinder® Vexia allows dermatologists to observe skin details invisible to the naked eye and archive images for future comparison, improving early diagnosis and reducing unnecessary surgical procedures.

-It is recommended for individuals with numerous moles, a family history of melanoma, fair phototype, or irregular moles.
-It is also ideal for those seeking comprehensive dermatological prevention.
+It is recommended for individuals with numerous moles, family history with melanoma, fair phototype or irregular moles.
+It is ideal for those seeking comprehensive dermatological prevention.

-Mole mapping is more detailed than a standard consultation.
-It includes high-definition digital image recording, allowing moles to be monitored over time and even minor changes to be detected.
+Mole mapping is more thorough than a standard visit: it includes high-definition digital image recording, allowing moles to be monitored over time and detect even minor changes.

-At Studio Aimi in Parma, using digital dermoscopy with FotoFinder Vexia, we provide precise and safe monitoring of moles, with image archiving for future comparison and continuous follow-up.
+At Studio Aimi a Parma, with digital dermoscopy FotoFinder® Vexia, we guarantee precise and safe monitoring of moles, with image archiving for future comparison and continuous follow-up.

 Whatsapp